-Whilst the loss of 171 sq.m (GIA) of retail floorspace is disappointing and contrary to City Plan Policy S21, this is partly an inevitable consequence of modern requirements for separate bicycle and refuse access which have eaten into the ground floor retail floorspace.
-Furthermore, a reasonably sized retail unit (327 sq.m GIA) will remain at ground and lower ground floor level which will ensure that the unique statue and offer of the West End Special Retail Policy Area will be maintained, in accordance with City Plan Policy S7.
+Whilst the loss of 41.5 sq.m (GIA) of retail floorspace is disappointing and contrary to City Plan Policy S21, this is partly an inevitable consequence of modern requirements for separate bicycle and refuse access which have eaten into the ground floor retail floorspace.
+Furthermore, a reasonably sized retail unit will remain at ground and lower ground floor level which will ensure that the unique statue and offer of the West End Special Retail Policy Area will be maintained, in accordance with City Plan Policy S7.
+As such, the application is considered to be acceptable in this respect.